opendata-apps/mantis/docs/database_shema.md

 # 🗃️ Mantis Tracker - Database Schema

-The Mantis Tracker application uses the following database tables to store information about mantis sightings and related data.
+Mantis Tracker is an application that allows users to report and view mantis sightings on an interactive map.
+To store the data related to mantis sightings, the application uses a database that contains several tables.

 ## 🌍 TblFundorte

-TblFundorte stores information about the locations where mantis sightings have occurred.
+The TblFundorte table stores information about the locations where mantis sightings have occurred.
+This information includes the postal code, city, street, country, district, and location description of the sighting.
+Each location is given a unique identifier (id) and its longitude and latitude are also recorded.

 | Column       | Type         | Description                           |
 | ------------ | ------------ | ------------------------------------- |